triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ``__SYCL_HAS_XILINX_DEVICE__`` will be defined on the host if one of the specified targets is an AMD/Xilinx device or on a Xilinx device

+## Xsim issues

+When a SYCL application running in hw_emu is not properly terminated like killed from a debugger.
+It is possible that the xsim process used for simulation will still be running.
+This process has some memory leaks so it is an issue.
+[cleanup_xsimk.cpp](../tools/cleanup_xsimk.cpp) contains the sources for a process that will cleanup the xsims that are not in use every 5 minutes

 # Implementation